Spinal Rheumatoid Arthritis

 - Morning stiffness

-Physicians are unsure of the causes spinal rheumatoid arthritis.
+Physicians are unsure of the causes of spinal rheumatoid arthritis.
 There appears to be a genetic factor involved.
 After proper diagnosis by a primary care physician, referral to a rheumatologist is suggested.
-The rheumatologist will begin treatment conservatively with rest, stress reduction, gentle massage, light chiropractic work, and anti-inflammatory and specific immunosuppressant medications.
+The rheumatologist may begin treatment conservatively with rest, stress reduction, gentle massage, light chiropractic work and anti-inflammatory and specific immunosuppressant medications.

-Unfortunately, as the symptoms of this disorder become more severe, conventional treatments will prove less efficacious.
-Surgical correction of bone spurring and spinal stenosis may be required to achieve significant symptom reduction.
-If you are considering surgery, let the experts at Laser Spine Institute (LSI) introduce you to our state-of-the-art, endoscopic procedures that may be able to help you recover daily function.
-Contact us now to find out more, and to receive a complimentary review of your MRI or CT scan.
+As the symptoms of this disorder become more severe, conventional treatments could prove less effective.
+In this case, surgery may be required to address bone spurring and spinal stenosis in order to achieve significant symptom reduction.
+If you are considering surgery, let Laser Spine Institute introduce you to our state-of-the-art, minimally invasive procedures that could help you recover daily function.
+Contact us now to find out more.